criteo/netprobify/README.md

 3. Run your program
    * `sudo netprobify`

-## During release phase
+## How to run the tests

+1. Run the command `tox`.
+It will run tests, code coverage, linter for python3.

+## Build an executable

 1. Get out of your virtualenv by running in your shell
    - `deactivate`
 2. Run the command `tox -e bundle`.
 It will build the pex
 3. You will find your executable in dist/netprobify

-# How to test

-1. Run the command `tox`.
-It will run tests, code coverage, linter for python3.

 # Architecture